5 stocks I want to buy in 2022

 With little surprise to many dedicated readers, AQN is back as another stock I want to own in 2022 – to pad my holdings in this company beyond the hundreds of Algonquin Power shares I already own.
 I’ve been a shareholder of this company for more than a decade now and I I see no reason why not to add more.

 My thesis on AQN remains simple – for the sake of our planet, we need to go more green far sooner than later.
 I’m happy to support that push with my wallet.
 Algonquin Power & Utilities Corp. is a growing renewable energy and regulated utility company with assets across North America.
 This company both acquires and operates green and clean energy assets including hydroelectric, wind, thermal, and solar power facilities, as well as sustainable utility distribution businesses (water, electricity and natural gas).

 Algonquin Power purchased Kentucky Power for a few billion recently and once the deal is complete, this is expected to add to its regulated asset base portfolio by billions of income more: bringing in more than 200,000 paying utility customers.
 Based on this acquisition and others over time, Algonquin Power management expects adjusted earnings per share to grow by 7-9% per year from 2022 to 2026.
-That means shareholders like me should see a steady rise in dividend growth of about at least 5% for the coming years.
-AQN has already raised their dividend payout by 10% per year over the past decade – don’t you know!
+That means shareholders like me should see a steady rise in dividend growth for the coming years.
+AQN has already raised their dividend payout by 10% per year over the past decade.

 3. TD Bank (TD)

 It has been said/written that to weather any market calamity, an investor might consider elements of an all-weather portfolio – one that is designed to do well regardless of changing market conditions.
 That all-weather concept was developed by Ray Dalio, a billionaire investor and founder of Bridgewater Associates, one of the largest hedge funds in the world.